Signs You May Need Gutter Guards

 Types of Gutter Guards

-- Foam guards consist of pieces of foam that are placed in your gutters to block debris.
-They're light and easy to install.
-Foam guards cost roughly $2.46 per linear foot.
+- Foam guards are lightweight and easy to install.
+Debris collects on the foam instead of in your gutter.
+Foam guards cost around $2.46 per linear foot.

-- Screen guards have large holes that let water flow through while blocking debris.
+- Screen guards have large holes that allow water to pass through while blocking debris.
 On average, you can expect to pay $4.28 per linear foot for screen guards.

-- Mesh guards have smaller holes than screen guards and similarly block debris while allowing water to flow through.
-These guards are durable and allow debris to slide off rather than sit on top of your gutters.
-On average, you can expect to pay $4.05 per linear foot for mesh guards.
+- Mesh guards have smaller holes than screen guards and similarly stop debris while letting water flow through.
+They are durable and allow debris to slide off rather than sit on your gutters.
+On average, you can expect to spend $4.05 per linear foot for mesh guards.

-- Micro-mesh guards have even smaller holes than mesh guards, allowing even less debris through than mesh.
-These guards are extremely effective.
-Micro-mesh guards cost around $5.13 per linear foot.
+- Micro-mesh guards are normally the most effective.
+Micro-mesh guards have smaller holes than standard mesh guards and allow even less debris through.
+Micro-mesh guards cost roughly $5.13 per linear foot.

-- Surface tension guards, also called reverse curve guards, use surface tension to encourage water to flow into gutters while debris slides off.
-Typically, they will be visible from the ground.
+- Surface tension guards, sometimes called reverse curve guards, use surface tension to let debris slide off while water flows through into the gutter.
+They are often visible from the ground.
 Surface tension guards cost around $3.15 per linear foot.